arnavm-codes/VectorEye/README.md

 content** — retrieval is pure nearest-neighbor over embeddings.
 Groq (free tier) is used only to clean up the user's query text and narrate results, never to look at footage.

-Design rationale and decision history live in the vault note (Obsidian Vault#1, `Projects/VectorEye.md`) — this README covers setup/status only.

 ## Stack